openflighthpc/flight-job/README.md

 \*\* NOTE: Custom `scheduler` implementations should also transition missing jobs to an `UNKNOWN` state.
 Failure to do so will cause them to get stuck in the "last known state".

+# Versioning

+This application uses [semver](https://semver.org/) to version the command line interface.
+The current version is given within [version.rb](lib/flight_job/version.rb).
+This version is limited to the applications _public command line interface _(exhaustive list):

+* The command names and associated aliases,
+* The commands' type signatures,
+* The commands' option flags (unless otherwise stated),
+* The column order of the machine readable index outputs,
+* The key names of the machine readable show outputs,
+* The required keys within the JSON outputs (\*\* pending specification)

+\* _Note for system integrators_

+The internal metadata files and scripts are independently versioned.
+These scripts have a major version number which denotes they are backwards compatible.
+Additional required keys will not be added within a major version number, however recommended keys maybe.

 # Contributing

 Fork the project.
 Make your feature addition or bug fix.
 Send a pull